 Mooyah vs. Smashburger vs. In-n-Out Burger

-While there’s a McDonald’s, a Wendy’s and a Burger King that’s battling it out in the fastfood burger scene, there is another war waging in the Gourmet Burger battlefield.
-Who will it be; Smashburger, Mooyah or In-n-Out Burger.
-Let’s compare meats but first let’s look at their backgrounds.
-Ladies and gentlemen, here are the three contenders for “Best Gourmet Burger”.
+While there’s a McDonald’s, a Wendy’s, and a Burger King that’s battling it out in the fast-food burger scene, there is another war waging in the Gourmet Burger battlefield.

 All three are basically selling the same things; obviously but, it’s not only about the burgers.
 It’s about the whole burger experience.
-So let’s have a run-through of what happens when you visit each one.
+So let’s have a run-through of what happened when I visited each one.

 The Mooyah Experience: Burger-Shake Combo